Top 10 Greatest Men's Tennis Players of All Time

 - Current active player

 It’s hard not to select Roger Federer as the greatest of all time.
-His record 17 Grand Slam titles speak for themselves, and even at the age of 34, he is still capable of winning another title.
+His record 18 Grand Slam titles speak for themselves, and even at the age of 35, he is still winning and competing at the highest levels.
 His 302 weeks ranked as number one in the world is an open-era record.
 From 2004 to 2008, Federer went 237 consecutive weeks being ranked number one in the world, a record that may never be surpassed.
-Even though younger players are now finding a way to beat Roger, his consistently high level of play over his almost 18-year career is a testament to his conditioning and ability.
-In my book, Roget Federer is the greatest of all-time.
+Even though younger players are now finding a way to beat Roger, his consistently high level of play over his almost 19-year career is a testament to his conditioning and ability.
+His epic 2017 Australian Open victory over Rafael Nadel proves without a doubt that Roger Federer is indeed the greatest of all-time.

 Who do you think is the greatest men's tennis player of all-time?